awsmine/aws-bootcamp-cruddur-2023/journal/week0.md

 ## 2. Create a Free Gitpod Account

-This is used for Cloud Developer Environment (CDE) to work with the code, similar to Cloud9, but witout spinning up an EC2 instance.
+This is used for Cloud Developer Environment (CDE) to work with the code, similar to Cloud9, but without spinning up an EC2 instance.

 ## 3. I got the Gitpod Button on my Github Account.